dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Control line joins

-`ICanvas` objects have a `StrokeLineJoin` property, of type `LineJoin`, that specifies the type of join that is used at the vertices of an object.
+<xref:Microsoft.Maui.Graphics.ICanvas> objects have a `StrokeLineJoin` property, of type `LineJoin`, that specifies the type of join that is used at the vertices of an object.
 The `LineJoin` enumeration defines the following members:

 - `Miter`, which represents angular vertices that produce a sharp or clipped corner.
 This is the default value of the `StrokeLineJoin` property.
 - `Round`, which represents rounded vertices that produce a circular arc at the corner.